-This is a Spanish language training for beginners, which means that no prior knowledge is required.
-The module enables you to communicate and interact in a business context and it will be delivered in interactive sessions with a main focus on listening and speaking.
+This is a Spanish language training for beginners, which means that no prior knowledge is required, so we start from the very beginning.
+You learn how to communicate and interact in Spanish in a university and business environment.
+The module will be delivered in interactive sessions with the focus on reading and writing and mainly listening and speaking.
 Grammar and vocabulary are taught within task based contexts.
 Cultural aspects of Spain and Latin America will be shared with you as well.

-Some examples of topics in this course: exchanging personal information, talking about famous entrepreneurs, describing a company linked to PM1, etc.
+Some examples of topics in this course: exchanging personal information, describing a company of PM1, etc.